monkatforty/monkatforty/_posts/blog/2022-01-10-growing-up-with-the-adventures-of-tintin.md

 ---

-title: Growing up with ‘The Adventures of Tintin’
+title: "Growing up with ‘The Adventures of Tintin"
 excerpt: "Books"
 tags: books
 header: